 You’ll want to include copies of any documents in your possession that support your dispute and be sure to also provide your complete contact details.
 Before you send your letter and documents, make copies of everything so that you may have an extra set on you (assuming you keep the originals, which you should) and choose certified mail with return receipt requested when at the post office.

 Contact the Provider of the Inaccurate Information

 After contacting the credit reporting company, you should also reach out to the provider of the mistake in question.
 Mail a written notice of the dispute – the FTC site has a sample letter for this step, as well – and include any documentation that can prove your case.
-Your credit report should have a mailing address listed for the information provider, but if one isn’t available you can always call the provider directly and request a mailing address to ensure your letter gets to the correct place.
+Your credit report should have a mailing address listed for the information provider, but if one isn’t available you can always call the provider directly on the customer service phone number provided and request a mailing address to ensure your letter gets to the correct place.